mikey-no/pydantic-sqlalchemy-experiments/README.md

 - Uses an in memory sqlite database [1]
 - Uses the SQLAlchemy declarative model definition, not the imperative definition as used by [Mr-Manna FastAPI CRUD](https://github.com/Mr-Manna/FastAPI-CRUD)
 - It just uses pip (simple as can be)

+This application started here [pydantic-sqlalchemy](https://github.com/tiangolo/pydantic-sqlalchemy).
+I am not fully satisfied with the comments I have added to the test_update function.
+I wanted to provide clear information about what is going on.

 # To setup